-- Rather than looking to specifically train to improve cadence, work on improving running fitness (specifically using faster intervals, hill repetitions, and threshold runs) and your run cadence will improve as a consequence of improved running fitness.
+- Rather than looking specifically to improve cadence, focus on improving running fitness (specifically using faster intervals, hill repeats, drills, and threshold runs).

 - Adams D, Pozzi F, Willy RW, Carrol A, Zeni J. (2018) ALTERING CADENCE OR VERTICAL OSCILLATION DURING RUNNING: EFFECTS ON RUNNING RELATED INJURY FACTORS.
 Int J Sports Phys Ther.
 2018 Aug;13(4):633-642.